Overview

 Wildland Fire Guard School

-This hybrid, entry-level wildland firefighting course utilizes National Wildfire Coordinating Group (NWCG) and Federal Emergency Management Agency (FEMA) online curricula, coupled with instructor-led online discussion sessions and in-person, hands-on exercises to certify participants as entry level wildland firefighters.
+This mixed mode, entry-level wildland firefighting course utilizes National Wildfire Coordinating Group (NWCG) and Federal Emergency Management Agency (FEMA) online curricula, coupled with instructor-led online discussion sessions and in-person, hands-on exercises to certify participants as entry level wildland firefighters.
 Students work independently to complete NWCG and FEMA online modules prior to discussions.
 Zoom “classroom” sessions add content depth and discussion opportunities.
 Field sessions build key skills in safety, teamwork, fire behavior and fire suppression.
 The course includes a fire shelter deployment practice session and a Work Capacity Test (WCT) opportunity.
 Successful completion results in certification and qualification as an entry-level wildland firefighter (firefighter type 2 / FFT2).
 Course covers FEMA IS-100 and 700, and NWCG S-190, S-130, and L-180 courses.
 Available concurrently in credit and non-credit versions.

 College Credit Version

 • Undergraduate course: FOR252 section 1 (lecture) and section 020 (lab).
-FOR252 syllabus.
+FOR252 syllabus (2024 version – will be updated for 2025).

 • Graduate course: FOR508 section 002 (workshop).
-FOR508 syllabus.
+FOR508 syllabus (2024 version – will be updated for 2025).

 • View the appropriate credit course syllabus for details and participation requirements.